const std = @import("std");

 ) is accompanied by an exclamation mark (!

-function might also return an error.
+function might return an error.

-So, in this example, the main()
+In this example, the main()

 function can either return void

-, or, return an error.
+or return an error.
 This is an interesting feature of Zig.
-If you write a function, and, something inside of the body of this function might return an error, then, you are forced to:
+If you write a function and something inside of the body of this function might return an error then you are forced to:

-In most programming languages, we normally handle (or deals with) an error through a try catch pattern, and Zig, this is no different.
-But, if we look at the main()
+In most programming languages, we normally handle (or deal with) an error through a try catch pattern.
+Zig does have both try

 function below, you can see that we do have a try

 keyword in this code.
+In Zig, we use the try

-So, in essence, the try
+In essence, the try

 keyword executes the expression stdout.print()